adiHusky/webapp/README.md

 **5- Create Question**
 - Once the user registers he can create a question by passing relevent details required for question.
 Once the request is sent, user will get the question ID.

+**6- Retrieve Question details**
+- By passing the question ID in the URL link, the details of the question ID can be retrieved

+**7- Delete Question ( Can only be done by question owner / creator ) **
+**8- Update Question ( Can only be done by question owner / creator ) **
+**9- Retrieve all Questions**
+- Questions posted by all users can be retrieved along with all the information

+**10- Upload File for a specific Question**
+- A file  gets uploaded in Amazon's S3 bucket against that relevant question.
+While retrieving the question the link of file ( Amazon's S3 bucket can be found )

+**11- Delete File for a specific Question**

+**12- Create Answer for a specific Question**
+- Answer can be created for a specific question by using the question ID

+**13- Update Answer ( Can only be done by answer owner ) **

+**14- Delete Answer**

+**15- Upload File for a specific answer **

+**16- Delete File for a specific answer **